Mel King: Boston Redevelopment Authority protests and Tent City

-In 1968 Mel King helped organize a sit-in at the Boston Redevelopment Authority (BRA) office on Thursday, April 25, 1968 in protest of a planned parking garage that was going to be built at the corner of Dartmouth and Columbus Streets in the South End, a site where housing had been leveled.
-The next morning, Mel King organized an occupation of the lot.
+In 1968, King helped organize a sit-in at the Boston Redevelopment Authority (BRA) office on April 25 in protest of a planned parking garage that was going to be built at the corner of Dartmouth and Columbus Streets in the South End, a site where housing had been leveled.
+The next morning, King organized an occupation of the lot.

-While facing police retaliation, for the next three days between 100 and 400 people occupied the lot.
+For the next three days, while facing police retaliation, from 100 to 400 people occupied the lot.
 They built tents and wooden shanties and put up a large sign welcoming the media and visitors to "Tent City."
 Celtics legend Bill Russell, who owned a South End restaurant, provided food for the protestors.
 The story received extensive coverage in the local media.
 In honor of the demonstration, when a housing complex at that site was dedicated on April 30, 1988, it was named "Tent City."
-Mel King told reporters that the key to the project was convincing ordinary Bostonians that they had to play a role in the development of their neighborhood.
+King told reporters that the key to the project was convincing ordinary Bostonians that they had to play a role in the development of their neighborhood.